Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   geometry than `formal-TAN`, which supports its use in `Orthographic` mode when visual consistency with `HPC` is preferred
-- because `simple-TAN` replaces the exact `TAN` plane coordinate by the same small-angle approximation analyzed in Appendix B, the measured real-data discrepancies are very likely showing that same effect in real data
-- Appendix B gives the centered-disk form, which is the lower bound for this effect.
-Nonzero `CRVALi` moves the solar disk away from the instrument boresight and increases the discrepancy.
-AIA already has `CRVALi = 0`, so it matches Appendix B directly.
-For EUI, setting `CRVALi = 0` reduces the measured maximum from `370 mas` to `76.5 mas`, very close to the Appendix B value `76.9 mas`.
+- because `simple-TAN` replaces the exact `TAN` plane coordinate by the same small-angle approximation analyzed in Appendix B, the measured discrepancies are very likely caused by that effect.
+The appendix gives the centered-disk lower bound.
+If `CRVALi` is nonzero, the solar disk is offset from the instrument boresight and the discrepancy becomes larger.
+AIA already has the Sun centered, so it matches that lower bound directly.
+For EUI, setting `CRVALi = 0` brings the measured maximum down to nearly the theoretical value.
 COR2 shows the same effect more mildly.

 # Appendix A: Theoretical Orthographic vs HPC discrepancy